 According to LaFond, the novel Hair-Pattern search function is a huge step forward in the platform's goal of making tech and social media more visually inclusive.
 "This new tool will mark a much-needed milestone for racial equity in the world of coding," LaFond explains.
 "Just the simple idea that I don’t have to work twice as hard to find a hairstyle because of my hair type is a game-changer."

 Plus, the function is super user-friendly, whether you're using a laptop or the Pinterest app on your iPhone.
-Simply enter your desired search term — like 'haircuts or 'fall hairstyles' — into the search bar.
+Simply enter your desired search term — like 'haircuts or 'autumn hairstyles' — into the search bar.
 Then, right below it, select your personal hair type.
 Et voilá: Your dream hair board just built itself.